 As I stand in the center of Sarajevo, it is hard to imagine the terrible things that the capital of Bosnia and Herzegovina has seen.

 One of the most well-known tragedies is the assassination of Archduke Frans Ferdinand in 1914, which was the starting point of the first World War.
-I walked across the Latin Bridge and stood on the spot where Serbian nationalist Gavrilo Princip fired the gunshot at the car, almost exactly 100 years ago (off by only two months).
+I walk across the Latin Bridge straddling the Miljacka river, and stand on the spot where Serbian nationalist Gavrilo Princip fired the gunshot at the car, exactly 100 years ago.
+I look at the street crossing and wonder what thoughts went through the teenage Princip, seconds before his action that would literally be the starting gun that plunged Europe into a downward spiral and ultimately led to war.

-Then there is the the infamous siege of Sarajevo, the longest capital siege in modern warfare history.
-It lasted from 1992 to 1996 and reduced half a millennium of architectural heritage to rubble.
+In modern times, Sarajevo was the epicenter of madness in the 1990s.
+A city under siege for nearly four years, the longest capital siege in modern warfare history.
+From the hills above, snipers turned daily life into a game of Russian roulette.
+People dodged bullets just to get bread.
+Children grew up knowing more about mortar fire than math class.
+Half a millennium of architectural heritage reduced to rubble.
 During the siege, the Bosnian Muslims destroyed a potent symbol of Serb nationalism: the footprints marking the exact location of Princip.

 Comments